nicklockwood/layout/README.md

 Most built-in iOS views should already work when used as a Layout XML element.
 For custom views, you may need to make a few minor changes for full Layout-compatibility.
 See the [Custom Components](#custom-components) section below for details.

-To mount a `LayoutNode` inside a view or view controller, subclass `LayoutViewController` and use one of the following three approaches to load your layout:
+To mount a `LayoutNode` inside a view or view controller, the simplest approach is to subclass `LayoutViewController` and use one of the following three options to load your layout:

 ```swift
 class MyViewController: LayoutViewController {